Mohammed-Al-Haidary/AI-based-FDI-Countermeasure-for-IoE-Smart-Grids/README.md

 - Simulation.m simulates the FDIA on the prepared dataset.
 - StateEstimation.m and CustomCase14.m are supporting files used by Simulation.m
 - Evaluation.py implements the detection mechanism to test the accuracy of the system.

+Acknowledging credits to my teammates: Abdulla Alteneiji, and Abdulla Alshamsi.